 Your child may also benefit from behavior therapy.
 This can include doing relaxation techniques and self-monitoring.
 A technique known as “habit reversal therapy” and other behavioral treatments have proven helpful for some children.

 In most cases, medication is not needed to treat TS.
 If tics are severe and disrupt your child’s life, medications may be advised to reduce symptoms.
-If medication is ineffective or otherwise not right for your child, several experimental non-drug treatments have shown promise.
-Among these are magnetic brain stimulation and—for severely affected children—deep brain stimulation.
+If medication is ineffective or otherwise not right for your child, talk to your doctor about non-medication treatment options and if they are appropriate for your child.

 National Institute of Neurological Disorders and Stroke

 Tourette Syndrome Association of Ontario